microsoft/bedrock/README.md

 [![Build Status](https://dev.azure.com/epicstuff/bedrock/_apis/build/status/Microsoft.bedrock?branchName=master)](https://dev.azure.com/epicstuff/bedrock/_build/latest?definitionId=54&branchName=master)
 [![Go Report Card](https://goreportcard.com/badge/github.com/microsoft/bedrock)](https://goreportcard.com/report/github.com/microsoft/bedrock)

-Bedrock is a set of automation and tooling for deploying production-level Kubernetes clusters with a secure and auditable [GitOps](./gitops) workflow, based the learnings we've had deploying and operating real world applications and Kubernetes clusters with our customers.
+Bedrock is a set of automation and tooling for deploying production-level Kubernetes clusters with a secure and auditable [GitOps](./gitops) workflow, based on the learnings we've had deploying and operating real world applications and Kubernetes clusters with our customers.

 Bedrock provides automation for deploying and maintaining the infrastructure surrounding your Kubernetes clusters with Terraform, including deployment and setup of [Flux](https://github.com/weaveworks/flux), which automates the application of the resource manifests specified.